jacksmedia/just-build-it/src/pages/products/index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Raja Afrika
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: I would recommend Jacks to anyone that needs web design, web programming or Marijuana Software API help.
-  - author: Philipp Trommler
+  - author: Lydia Blackwood
-    quote: Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+    quote: Jacks did amazing work on our website and is a great value.
-full_image: /img/products-full-width.jpg
+full_image: /img/charles-bridge-and-praha-castle.jpg
 pricing:
   heading: Monthly subscriptions
   description: We make it easy to make great coffee a part of your life.
 Choose